MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.DirectoryManagement/Get-MgOrganizationBrandingSquareLogo.md

 ## SYNOPSIS
 A square version of your company logo that appears in Windows 10 out-of-box experiences (OOBE) and when Windows Autopilot is enabled for deployment.
-Allowed types are PNG or JPEG no larger than 240 x 240 pixels and no more than 10 KB in size.
+Allowed types are PNG or JPEG not larger than 240 x 240 pixels and not more than 10 KB in size.
 We recommend using a transparent image with no padding around the logo.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaOrganizationBrandingSquareLogo](/powershell/module/Microsoft.Graph.Beta.Identity.DirectoryManagement/Get-MgBetaOrganizationBrandingSquareLogo?view=graph-powershell-beta)

 ## SYNTAX